desihub/gpu_specter/issue/draft.md

 x_gpu_native = cp.array(x_cpu_native)

 # Simply transferring a non-native array to the gpu and back seems to preserver endianness information
-# As we'll later see, this is not the case when properforming a dot product on the gpu
+# As we'll later see, the dot product function on the gpu seems to ignore this flag
 assert np.allclose(x_cpu_native, x_gpu_nonnative.get())

 # Chenck endianness